Hebrews 6:1-3

 3. Doctrine of baptisms

-“Baptisms” is plural (baptismos), an all-inclusive term referring to Judaism’s ceremonial washings and ablutions, not water baptism or baptism in the Holy Spirit (9:10).
-The priests were perpetually washing in the laver in the tabernacle (Ex.
+“Baptisms” (baptismos) is an all-inclusive term referring to Judaic washings and ablutions.
+As used in this context, it cannot refer to water baptism or the baptism in the Holy Spirit (9:10).
+Priestly duties demanded perpetual cleansing by utilizing the laver (Ex.
 30:18-21).
-Such continuous bathing was symbolic of the need for inner spiritual cleansings.
-Paul uses this symbolism when referring to “the washing of regeneration and renewing of the Holy Spirit” (Titus 3:5).
+This external bathing was symbolic of the need for internal holiness.
+Paul uses this allegory when referring to “the washing of regeneration and renewing of the Holy Spirit” (Titus 3:5).

 4. Laying on of hands